vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the afternoon (between 2:20 PM and 2:40 PM) I went to Bangkok Thai Cuisine where I ordered a yellow curry with tofu.
 The waiter was the usual male one.

+## Wednesday August 12

+In the afternoon (between around 3 PM and around 5 PM) I went to downtown Berkeley.
+I first went to Citibank to deposit a check and get quarters; I finished the transaction at 3:46 PM.
+I then went to Trader Joe's to buy groceries.
+I checked out with Melissa at 4:01 PM.
+Finally, I went to Udupi Palace and got a spinach masala dosa.